 Figure 1.
-Flowchart detailing our two classifications and the tests we ultimately ran.
+Flowchart detailing our two classifications and experiment design.
 In the final row of discharge products: ‘Q’ is discharge, ‘m’ is Mackenzie River basin, ‘s’ is SWOT-simulated rivers, green outputs correspond to the Mackenzie River basin test, and blue outputs correspond to the SWOT-simulated rivers.
+‘Control’ refers to the default prior generation as published by Hagemann et al (2017), and ‘expert’ and ‘unsupervised’ refer to our two classifications.

 3.4 Validation